lf-edge/eve/docs/global-config-variables.md

+# Controlling EVE behavior at boot and later.

-The following variables can be set using zcli on a per-project basis using e.g.,
+The following variables can be set in the controller and carried to the device using the configItem API.
+That can be done either on a per-project basis using e.g.,
     zcli project update <name> [--config=<key:value>...] or on a per asset basis using zcli device update <name> [--config=<key:value>...]
 For example,
 zcli device update sc-supermicro-zc2 --config=debug.enable.ssh:true
+will allow ssh access to the device for debugging issues.

+The same variables can be specified in a json file included in /config/GlobalConfig/global.json.
+The format of that file is the natural json encoding of GlobalConfig as specified in types/global.go
+See https:build-config-files.md for how to include such a file in the image.

+# List of config variables

 app.allow.vnc	   boolean - allow access to the app using the VNC port
 		   	     tcp port